Types of Adverbs in English

 • Certainly, she feels lonely.

-• Are you really miss me?
+• Do you really miss me?

 Downtoners